 These Southern biscuits and sausage gravy will always hold a special place in my heart because it is my grandma's recipe.
 I have the best memories of cooking with my grandma growing up.
 My grandma grew up in rural Tennessee and grew up helping her mother in the kitchen.
 She hated having to do chores outside, so was always trying to find an excuse to stay inside and help her mom.

 Finally, she was designated the kitchen helper and learned all the classics from her mom.
 One of the recipes her mother made were these southern biscuits and sausage gravy.
 My grandma and her many brothers and sisters loved digging into these on a weekend mornings.
 Now many years later my grandma has passed down the tradition to me.

 Like my grandma I always wanted to help and learn in the kitchen growing up.
 I am so thankful that I got to learn from some pretty awesome cooks.
 I always loved getting to stay the night at my grandma's house, because I knew the next morning we would get to make biscuits and gravy.
 Even if my grandma wasn't planning on it the next morning I would bug her until she gave in.
 The stipulation was that I had to help.

 My job was always to whisk the gravy.
 I remember stirring until it felt like my arms were going to fall off, but it was always worth it.
-In the end I knew the result of my labor would be amazing!
+In the end I knew the result of my labor would be amazing.
 I am so grateful that my grandma took the time to teach me this recipe that her mom taught her.
-Now I get to share this recipe with my family!

 Grandma's Classic Biscuits and Sausage Gravy

-- Brown the sausage in a large, deep skillet; I like to use a cast iron skillet.
-Cook the sausage on medium heat, breaking it up into pieces, until no pink remains, about 10 minutes.
+- Brown the sausage in a large, deep skillet.
+I like to use a cast iron skillet.
+Cook the sausage on medium heat, breaking it up into pieces, cooking until no pink remains, about 10 minutes.

-- When the sausage is cooked through add the unsalted butter and flour and stir into sausage until butter and flour dissolved.
+- When the sausage is cooked through add the unsalted butter and stir until melted.
+Next, add the flour and stir into sausage until dissolved.